 tell you)!
 Ohh, and if you taunt the CPU AI, it taunts you back... how epic is

 that these are not ridiculous or senseless taunts... they make

 sense, flowing with the pace of battle, and bring out each character's

-SNK also included a random funny Easter egg
+Samurai Shodown II also has a random funny Easter egg

 where characters can turn into "chibi" versions of themselves